 Many couples find it difficult to accept that it is not the presence of conflict that indicates a troubled relationship.
 Conflict is inevitable and a normal and even healthy part of a relationship.
 It's how you deal with conflict that can potentially be problematic.

 Research has shown there are certain kinds of negative communication styles which are so destructive, they signal the end of a relationship.
-Internationally renowned relationship expert and best-selling author, John Gottman call these, The Four Horsemen of the Apocalypse, a metaphor used to describe counterproductive behaviours that are so lethal, they predict relationship failure if they aren’t changed.
+Internationally renowned relationship expert and best-selling author, John Gottman calls these, The Four Horsemen of the Apocalypse, a metaphor used to describe counterproductive behaviours that are so lethal, they predict relationship failure if they aren't changed.
 This is because each of these corrodes the love that is at the core of an intimate relationship.

 In relationship terms, The Four Horsemen are Criticism, Contempt, Defensiveness and Stonewalling.
 Let's look at each of these and what you can do about them.